pscott-au/mojolicious-xero-public-app-demo/README.md

   OR
 Open browser to http://localhost:3000/app/ to just see the app running without diagnostics etc.

+WARNING!!!!!
+WARNING!!!!!
+        If you configure you ini file and API KEY  with localhost as the domain you cannot use 127.0.0.1 and must use localhost !!!!!
+        I have more than once wasted an hour or so trying to debug this !!
+WARNING!!!!!
+WARNING!!!!!

 When you click on the 'Authorise Xero' button you should then be redirected to Xero to confirm access and redirected to an authenticated application interface.